 Molly B. Right specializes in oversized mosaic-like portraits made from vintage bottle caps.
 Right is a self-taught artist.
 She began by painting small paintings, often on pieces of scrap metal or lumber that she found.
 The subject matter ranged from vignettes of her childhood to minimalist figurative works.
-She made her leap from narrative paintings to bottle cap portraits was made in 2002.
+She made her leap from narrative paintings to bottle cap portraits in 2002.

 “I was inspired by remembering my grandparent’s desk.
 The drawers were filled with things that might have been thrown away but were saved by people who were molded by depression-era frugality; old rubber bands, corks, bottle caps, balls of string, 2″ pencil nubs.”